Software Engineer Resume (CV): The Definitive Guide (Updated for 2021)

 There is no need for your full address, but a suburb helps identify your viability to work in certain locations.

-Help the reader by including a visible link to your online portfolio, LinkedIn account (make sure your URL works!) or Github account.
+Help the reader by including a visible link to your online portfolio, LinkedIn account (make sure your URL works!) or GitHub account.

 We’ll fill you in on the best way to present your Github in your resume a little later.